Staal, Niederreiter lift Hurricanes past Predators 5-2

 RALEIGH, N.C.
+(AP) — The Carolina Hurricanes had a building full of rowdy fans again, players back from injury and a strong showing from their captain to help break open a close game.

+The Central Division champions got the start they needed in the postseason.

-(AP) — Jordan Staal scored twice and Nino Niederreiter beat Juuse Saros for the go-ahead goal early in the third period, helping the Carolina Hurricanes to a 5-2 win over the Nashville Predators on Monday night in the first game of the teams’ first-round playoff series.
+Jordan Staal scored twice and Nino Niederreiter beat Juuse Saros for the go-ahead goal early in the third period, helping the Hurricanes to a 5-2 win over the Nashville Predators on Monday night to open their first-round playoff series.

+The Hurricanes trailed 1-0 early against a team that added some size to the lineup and a physical edge, but began to establish their style of play more effectively in the second period and then took over the final 20 minutes.

+By the end, Carolina had finished with a 38-24 edge in shots on goal and outhit the Predators in a game with plenty of chippy moments and chesty exchanges between the teams.

+“I’m not concerned at how the game is going to be played, because we kind of have shown that all year,” coach Rod Brind’Amour said.
+“Whatever style ends up playing, we’ve answered the bell, always.
+If it’s an up-and-down game, OK, we can do that.
+If it ends up being a little grittier, that actually suits us, too.”
-Niederreiter hammered the puck past Saros from between the circles at 2:26 of the third, finishing a perfect pass from Martin Necas only moments after Saros had made a terrific stop on Vincent Trocheck.

-That broke a 2-all tie as the Hurricanes made their move with a strong final 20 minutes — not to mention a far more physical stretch after the first.
+Niederreiter hammered the puck past Saros from between the circles at 2:26 of the third, finishing a perfect pass from Martin Necas only moments after Saros had made a big stop on Vincent Trocheck.
+That broke a 2-all tie as the Hurricanes made their move.

-Staal illustrated that with his second goal midway through the second, created partly by his own pressure on the forecheck.
-After Saros stopped a shot near the post from Warren Foegele, Carolina’s captain gathered the loose puck and pushed it past Saros for a 4-2 lead at the eight-minute mark.
+Staal followed with his second goal midway through the second, created partly by his own pressure on the forecheck.
+After Saros stopped a shot near the post from Warren Foegele, the captain gathered the loose puck and pushed it past Saros for a 4-2 lead at the eight-minute mark.

 Andrei Svechnikov added the clinching empty-netter on a breakaway at 18:13 for Carolina.

+“Obviously that third period wasn’t our strongest period,” said Nashville forward Filip Forsberg, who had the game’s first goal.

-Teuvo Teravainen also scored a first-period goal.
-Alex Nedeljkovic got the start in net and finished with 22 saves.
+Teuvo Teravainen scored a first-period goal for the Hurricanes, while Alex Nedeljkovic made 22 saves in his first playoff start.

-Carolina finished with a 38-24 advantage in shots on goal in a game with plenty of chippy moments and chesty exchanges between the teams.

-Filip Forsberg and Erik Haula scored for the Predators.
-Saros finished with 33 saves.
+Erik Haula also scored for the Predators, while Saros — who entered the postseason as one of the league’s hottest players — finished with 33 saves.

 The Hurricanes host Game 2 on Wednesday night before the best-of-seven series shifts west to Nashville in neighboring Tennessee.